The Sponsor Body

 Damian Hinds MP (Conservative)

 Damian Hinds served as Secretary of State for Education and Minister for Employment.
 He was elected as an MP in 2010, served on the Education Select Committee and chaired the All-Party Parliamentary Group on Social Mobility.
 He has also served as an Assistant Government Whip and as Exchequer Secretary to the Treasury.
+He acts as the Sponsor Body's spokesperson in the House of Commons, including responding to questions and making written statements about the work of the Sponsor Body.

 Sir Robert Syms MP (Conservative)